wilkotom/containerstuff/Exercise_1/README.md

 ------------------
 ### SSL Certificates

 SSL certificates for the nginx instance are stored in the `ssl/` folder, which is exported to the nginx instance.
-Note that for the purposes of this example

 Both self-signed and CA-signed certificates can be used; during testing I generated a self-signed certificate using the following command: